OpenDSA/OpenDSA/RST/en/Glossary.rst

       value more efficient.
       A type of :term:`container`, it is common to implement an :term:`index <indexing>` using a search tree.
+      A good search tree implementation will guarentee that insertion, deletion, and search operations are all :math:`\Theta(\log n)`.

    secondary key
       A key field in a record such as salary, where a particular key